dustMason/ipython_openai/readme.md

 ## Usage

-This extension adds two new "magic" functions
+This extension adds two new "magic" functions documented below.
+Each one captures the current history of the ipython session and sends it to the OpenAI API along with the prompt given after the command.
+The result is streamed back to the session.
+Each invocation of the magic functions can also see the output from previous ones.

 ## `gen`